 I am currently a research fellow at the University of Notre Dame.
-Previously, I was a postdoctoral fellow at Rutgers University, and I have also held visiting professorships at Dalhousie University and Kansas State University.
+This Fall, I will be joining the philosophy department at Virginia Commonwealth University as an assistant professor.
+Previously, I was a postdoctoral fellow at Rutgers University, and I have been a visiting professor at Dalhousie University and Kansas State University.
 I earned my PH.D. at the University of Missouri, and my committee was composed of Peter Markie (adviser), Matthew McGrath (2nd reader), John Greco, Andrew Melnyk, and Paul Weirich.

-My areas of specialty are in epistemology and philosophy of mind, and I also have interests in philosophy of religion, metaphysics, ethics, and logic.
+My areas of specialty are in epistemology and philosophy of mind, and I have interests in philosophy of religion, metaphysics, ethics, and logic.
 A sample research lecture is available here, and a sample introductory level lecture is available here.
 Both were delivered for the Young Philosopher’s Lecture Series.

 My C.V. is available here and you may contact me at firstname.lastname@example.org.